whaticecelik/Buddy/README.md

-# Buddy
+# flutter_app

-my flutter project
+A new Flutter project.